liashchynskyi/fake-hist/README.md

 > There are 5 classes of histological images.
 **Note:** set number of generated images to multiple of number of classes.

 This code **always** generates images for all classes.
-Summary, in the example above we get 5 images, one image per class.
+In the example above we get 5 images in summary, one image per class.

 ## Download JAR (no sources)